aoriens/news-service/README.md

 A sample, documented configuration file is available in `news-service.default.conf`.

-To start development quickly, you can use file `development.conf`.
+To start development quickly, you can use `development.conf` file.
 You may accommodate it for your needs or import it to your own configuration file, e.g.
 `config.private`: